Riddhi147/Dossier/README.md

 3. **Receive a report** – after the session you get a structured PDF‑style report with scores and actionable feedback.

 ---

-## 🤝 Contributing
-Contributions are welcome!
-Please:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/awesome‑feature`).
-3. Ensure the app runs locally and all tests pass (`npm test` if you add tests).
-4. Open a Pull Request describing the change.

-### Code Style
-- Use **Prettier** for formatting (`npm run format`).
-- Follow the existing folder conventions.
-- Keep UI components small and reusable.

----

-## 📜 License
-This project is licensed under the **MIT License** – see the `LICENSE` file for details.

----

-*Built with love by the Riddhi147 team.*